andreas-zeller/papers-as-modules/README.md

 [_Jupyter Notebook_](http://jupyter.org) is a great tool to bring papers and code together.
 A notebook document (or "notebook" for short) combines computer code (e.g. Python) and rich text elements (text, LaTeX math, figures, links) into a single document.
 The included code can be executed at any time; its results (numbers, plots) are also included in the notebook.
 Jupyter notebooks thus act as _executable papers_ in which analysis steps can be re-run at any time.

 What does a Jupyter Notebook look like?
-Well, this document itself is a notebook, so I can integrate executable Python code.
+Well, this essay itself is a notebook, so I can integrate executable Python code.
 For instance, I can define a Fibonacci function:

 ```python